MartenBE/mkslides/README.md

-# mdslides-reveal
+# MkSlides-Reveal

-Use `mdslides-reveal` to easily turn markdown files into beautiful slides using the power of [Reveal.js](https://revealjs.com/)!
+Use `mkslides-reveal` to easily turn markdown files into beautiful slides using the power of [Reveal.js](https://revealjs.com/)!

 ## Installation